Kay2dan/jekyll-ideal-image-slider/README.md

 Be sure to change the paths to the correct location of the Javascript and CSS files in your site.

 You can selectively include these files.
-The plugin sets `slider_active` to `true` for each page or post with a slider.
+The plugin sets `iis_slider_active` to `true` for each page or post with a slider.
 Using the code below, CSS and Javascript will be loaded only for those pages with sliders.

 ```
-{% if page.slider_active %}
+{% if page.iis_slider_active %}
   <!-- Slider CSS -->
   <link rel="stylesheet" href="{{ "/path/to/ideal-image-slider.css" | relative_url }}">
   <link rel="stylesheet" href="{{ "/path/to/themes/default.css" | relative_url }}">